-Year 2 Year 1 Pupils should be taught to: Pupils should be taught to: Leave spaces between words.
-Learn how to use both familiar and new Join words and join sentences using and. punctuation correctly, including full stops, Begin to punctuate sentences using a capital letters, exclamation marks, question capital letter and a full stop, question marks, commas for lists and apostrophes for mark or exclamation mark. contracted forms and the possessive Use a capital letter for names of people, (singular). places, the days of the week, and the Learn how to use: personal pronoun 'I'.
-Sentences with different forms: statement, question, exclamation, command.
-Expanded noun phrases to describe and specify, for example, the blue butterfly.
-The present and past tenses correctly and consistently including the progressive form.
-Subordination (using when, if, that or because) and coordination (using or, and, or but).
+Leave spaces between words.
+Join words and join sentences using and.
+Begin to punctuate sentences using a capital letter and a full stop, question mark or exclamation mark.
+Use a capital letter for names of people, places, the days of the week, and the personal pronoun 'I'.
+Learn how punctuation capital letter marks, commarks, co willing: vocabulary, grammar and punctuation Leave spaces between words.
+Join words and join sentences using and.
+Begin to punctuate sentences using a capital letter and a full stop, question mark or exclamation mark.
+Use a capital letter for names of people, places, the days of the week, and the personal pronoun 'I'.
+Learn how punctuation capital letter marks, commarks, co Year 2 consistently - Subordinati d be taught to: to use both familiar and new n correctly, including full stops, ers, exclamation marks, question amas for lists and apostrophes for forms and the possessive to use: with different forms: statement, exclamation, command. houn phrases to describe and example, the blue butterfly.
+I and past tenses correctly and I including the progressive form. on (using when, if, that or and coordination (using or, and,